 What Is God’s Grace?
-(7 powerful truths you need to know)
+(7 powerful truths About The Grace Of God)

 What is God’s grace?

 We use the word so much I think we’ve forgotten what grace actually means.
-Worse, I think we’ve forgotten how beautiful and life changing God’s love and grace is.
-So what I want to do in this blog post is to help you discover, or rediscover the beauty.
-Let’s dive into what is God’s grace and how it applies to our life.
+Worse, I think we’ve forgotten how beautiful and life-changing God’s love and grace is.
+So what I want to do in this blog post is help you discover, or rediscover the beauty of it.
+Let’s dive into what God’s grace is and how it applies to our life.

 Let’s start by looking briefly at the Biblical definition of the word grace.